vsivsi/meteor-file-collection/README.md

     mrt add fileCollection

-The package exposes a global object `fileCollection` on both client and server.
+The package exposes a global object `FileCollection` on both client and server.

 If you'd like to try out the sample app, you can clone the repo from github: